-d) Government Transfers - Other
+d.
+Government Transfers - Other

 Costs incurred by the Government of Canada to support WDBA that would otherwise have been incurred by WDBA are recognized in the financial statements of WDBA at the carrying amount.
-These costs are reported as Government Transfers - Other, and expensed or capitalized as contributions to tangible capital assets depending on their nature.
+These costs are reported as Government Transfers - Other, and expensed or capitalized as contributions to tangible capital assets depending on their nature as economic resources are consumed and used by WDBA.

-e) Government Transfers - Recoveries
+e.
+Government Transfers - Recoveries